shikanime/nhentai-api/README.md

 ## Notes for Large OpenAPI documents
-If the OpenAPI document is large, imports in nhentai-api.apis and nhentai-api.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
+If the OpenAPI document is large, imports in nhentai_api.apis and nhentai_api.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
 In that case, there are a couple of solutions:

 Solution 1:
 Use specific imports for apis and models like:
-- `from nhentai-api.api.default_api import DefaultApi`
+- `from nhentai_api.api.default_api import DefaultApi`
-- `from nhentai-api.model.pet import Pet`
+- `from nhentai_api.model.pet import Pet`

 Solution 2:
 Before importing the package, adjust the maximum recursion limit as shown below:
 ```
 import sys
 sys.setrecursionlimit(1500)
-import nhentai-api
+import nhentai_api
-from nhentai-api.apis import *
+from nhentai_api.apis import *
-from nhentai-api.models import *
+from nhentai_api.models import *
 ```